Running a Pub

 - Stunning traditional pub in historic Derbyshire village location

-- 2 trading areas and external drinking area
+- 2 trading areas and external drinking area, with fully equipped commercial kitchen

 - Close to Peak District tourist attractions